w3c/webextensions/proposals/runtime_get_contexts.md

   // Tabs the extension is running in.
   TAB: 'TAB',
   // Toolbar popups created by the extension.
+  // TODO: Should this be `TOOLBAR_POPUP` to avoid ambiguity with web popup
+  // windows?
+Or perhaps `ACTION_POPUP` to avoid tying it to a particular UI
+  // surface?
   POPUP: 'POPUP',
   // The background context for the extension (in Chromium, the extension
   // service worker).